zemin-xu/zemin-xu.github.io/docs/game-development/mountains-and-seas.md

 Concretely, the gameplay of each creature is specific, designed by its special abilities described in the book.
 For example, according to the legend, the bird Biyi always come in pairs and only a pair of lovebirds can fly together.
 Thus, the gameplay here is that players will firstly collect the pieces of them, place them in the right place and rotate them like solving a 3d puzzle.
 Once finished, the status will recover and carry the player to the mainland of mountains and seas.

-More interesting, in the legend, the candle dragon opens its eyes which comes the day and closes its eyes which comes the night.
+More interesting, in the legend, the candle dragon opens its eyes which brings the day and closes its eyes which brings the night.
 So the gameplay here is coherent: in the boundless darkness, the player needs to find the candle dragon's eyes through the clue, and wakes it up and the world turns back to the day.
 As players arrive at each new mission, there will be a sign about this creature, and as they approach, there is an audio description of its history and its special ability, which serves to convey the contents of the mountains and seas and enhance a sense of immersion.